 If you are concerned about being able to manage your assets as you age, a Trust may make sense.
 You can establish a Trust and transfer all of your assets into the Trust.
 You and someone from a younger generation can be the trustees, so you will be managing your own assets for your own benefit.
 In the event of illness or disability, the co-trustee is able to manage the assets for your benefit, without the imposition of a guardian over your estate.
 Upon your death, the trustee will then distribute the assets to your beneficiaries as you have set up in the Trust.
 As the assets are owned by the Trust rather than you, the assets are not probate assets, and will pass outside the probate court’s jurisdiction.
 While the Trust is not set up for the sole purpose of avoiding probate, it can be an added benefit.

 If you have children and are concerned about placing significant amounts in their hands at a young age, a Trust might make sense.
 Your estate plan may provide that you will leave everything to your spouse and vice versa, but if you both die prematurely, your property will go to your children.
 If the children are under 18, unless you have done anything else, the property will be held in a guardianship, and turned over to the children when they turn 18.
-If you wanted the property to be tied up to a later age such as 25 or 30, this can be done through a Trust.
+If you wanted the property to be tied up to a later age such as 25, 30, or beyond, this can be done through a Trust.
 If a large portion of your wealth is in retirement plan accounts such as IRAs, a Retirement Trust can be used to provide for management of those assets until your beneficiary is of sufficient maturity.